vdokova-broadsoft/QA-scripts-for-TestLink/README.md

 Currently there are two script files in this repo - python and bash.
-Download them and put in a folder (during the script files will be downloaded in sub-folder named resources) To start the you should open a bash terminal, open the folder with the scripts and run:
+Download them and put in a folder (during the script files will be downloaded in sub-folder named resources) To start the you should open a bash terminal, open the folder with the scripts and and simply run it:
 ```
-xx.sh
+./addTestCasesToTestPlan.sh
 ```
+And that's it - you are ready to use it!

+# What does it do

+You will be able to choose from the following operations:

+1. Create new test plan from all TCs from a Jenkins job.
+2. Create new test plan from passed TCs from a Jenkins job.
+3. Add all TCs from a Jenkins job to an existing test plan.
+4. Add passed TCs from a Jenkins job to an existing test plan.
+5. Add all TCs from an existing test plan to another.

+If there are any questions - don't hesitate to contact me. :))